 It’s not always easy to talk about your diabetes openly, especially in the context of your personal life.
 To have a fulfilling love life, people with diabetes need to communicate with their partner.

-In fact, communication is the key to any personal relationship, whether or not you have Type 1 diabetes!
+In fact, communication is the key to any personal relationship, whether you have Type 1 diabetes or not!

 Very often, the best approach is honesty.
 When you feel ready to speak about your disease with your new partner, be clear and tell them everything!
 Don’t spare any details about what it means to have diabetes, its impact on everyday life and on relationships (mood swings linked to changes in blood sugar levels, potential problems related to sex, etc.).
 You can also show your partner the medical devices you need to use and how they work.